phuha7/morse_code/README.md

 # morse_code
-# This program translates latin alphabet to morse code
+This program translates latin alphabet to morse code.
-# It takes a string from the command line argument
+It takes a string from the command line argument.

-# example input and output
+examples input and output:
-# Enter the string you want to convert to morse code: apple
-# .- .--. .--. .-.. .
+Enter the string you want to convert to morse code: apple .- .--. .--. .-.. .

-# Enter the string you want to convert to morse code: %
-# '%' cannot be translated.
+Enter the string you want to convert to morse code: % '%' cannot be translated.